What Is Stomatitis?

 - Reverse smoke (put the lit end in your mouth)

 Nicotine stomatitis is an uncommon condition.
 It used to be common when smoking pipes was still a popular way to smoke tobacco.
-Since smoking trends have changed and more and more people just smoke cigarettes, the cases of nicotine stomatitis have gone down, although no one really knows how many people are affected by it.
+Since smoking trends have changed and more people just smoke cigarettes or use e-cigarettes with vape juices and e-liquids inside.
 One study found that 29.6% of all smokers had nicotine stomatitis but 60% of pipe smokers had nicotine stomatitis.

 Signs of Nicotine Stomatitis